AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/09_Business.rst

 From a qualitative standpoint, there are various times in the software development life cycle where defects can be found:

-#. on the developer 's desk
+#. on the developer's desk

 #. during component testing